 - Dry skin and hair loss

-In 1953, Dr. Krsic of the University of Zagreb observed that introducing iodized salt drastically reduced goiter cases in Yugoslavia.
+The easiest way to prevent iodine deficiency is to consume iodized salt.
+In 1953, Dr. Krsic of the University of Zagreb observed that consuming iodized salt led to a significant reduction in goiter cases in Yugoslavia.

-To strengthen global efforts, the International Council for the Control of Iodine Deficiency Disorders (ICCIDD) was established in 1986 with support from NEWSAF and the Australian government.
-India also implemented a comprehensive iodized salt policy before 1992, which helped control goiter and other thyroid-related diseases nationwide.
+To strengthen global efforts, the International Council for the Control of Iodine Deficiency Disorders (ICCIDD) was established in 1986 with the support of NEWSF and the Australian government.
+India also implemented a comprehensive iodized salt policy before 1992, which helped control goiter and other thyroid-related diseases across the country.

-A balanced diet containing iodine-rich foods helps maintain healthy levels naturally.
+A balanced diet rich in iodine helps maintain healthy levels naturally.

-- Vegetables: Radish, asparagus, carrots, tomatoes, spinach, potatoes, peas, mushrooms, lettuce, onions
+- Vegetables: radishes, asparagus, carrots, tomatoes, spinach, potatoes, peas, mushrooms, lettuce, onions

-- Animal sources: Egg yolk, milk, cheese, cod-liver oil
+- Animal sources: Egg yolks, milk, cheese, cod-liver oil

 Iodine Excess – A Word of Caution

-While iodine is vital, too much iodine can also cause problems such as nasal moisture and thyroid imbalance.
+Iodine is essential, but too much iodine can cause problems like nasal congestion and thyroid imbalances.

-Chlorine in drinking water may remove excess iodine from the body, leading to fluctuations in iodine levels.
+Chlorine in drinking water can remove excess iodine from the body, causing fluctuations in iodine levels.

-Iodine may be a trace mineral, but its impact on health is profound.
-It ensures proper thyroid function, maintains energy balance, and supports brain performance.
-Consuming iodized salt and iodine-rich foods is the easiest way to stay healthy and prevent deficiency-related disorders.
+Iodine may be a microscopic mineral, but its health impact is profound.
+It ensures proper thyroid function, maintains energy balance, and improves brain function.
+Consuming iodized salt and iodine-rich foods is the easiest way to stay healthy and prevent iodine deficiency disorders.

 FAQs About Iodine

-Iodine helps the thyroid gland produce hormones that control metabolism, energy, and brain development.
+Iodine helps the thyroid gland make hormones that regulate metabolism, energy, and brain development.।

-Symptoms include fatigue, weight gain, swelling of the neck (goiter), and dry skin.
-A thyroid function test can confirm it.
+Symptoms include fatigue, weight gain, swelling in the neck (goiter), and dry skin.
+A thyroid function test can confirm this.

-Yes, excess iodine may cause thyroid dysfunction or nasal irritation, so it should be consumed in moderation.
+Yes, excess iodine can cause thyroid disease or nasal irritation, so it should be consumed in limited quantities.

-India implemented a national iodized salt policy before 1992 to fight iodine deficiency.
+India implemented the National Iodised Salt Policy before 1992 to fight iodine deficiency.